SysKitTeam/docs-securitymanager/product-updates/syskit-security-manager-1-release-note.md

 Review the list of people requesting access and manage access requests.

 ## Office 365 Groups Management
-Get an overview of your connected Office 365 Groups add manage group settings, permissions and membership from a single interface.
+Get an overview of your connected Office 365 Groups and manage group settings, permissions and membership from a single interface.

 Read more about [Office 365 Groups](#internal/get-to-know-security-manager/office-365-groups).